Spartwo/KP-Dynamics/README.md

 -------------------------------------------------------
 ### Kerbal Powers Interstellar

-A small mod adding an extremely efficient but thermally demanding vacuum engine, the Ptelyeos.
+A small mod adding an extremely efficient but thermally demanding afterburning fusion engine for vacuum.
 Allows for interstellar transits or rapid in-system travel with minimal changes to stock.
 Some parts use art modified from the works of Nearta and Porkjet in compliance with respective licenses.

 -------------------------------------------------------
 ### Kerbal Powers Armory

 ![alt text](https://i.imgur.com/JKCSl2w.png)
-An addon for BDArmory, adding two new radars with unique functionality alongside a high-powered microwave turret, additional yields of bomb, and a smaller variant of smoke countermeasure launcher.
+An addon for BDArmory, adding two new radars with unique functionality alongside a high-powered microwave turret, additional yields of bomb, and a smaller smoke countermeasure launcher variant.

 -------------------------------------------------------

 *All mods are compatible with Waterfall and TURD.
-Paint for KP armory can be found bundled with TURD for BD armory  [here](https://github.com/Spartwo/TURD-BDArmory).*
+Paint for KP Armory can be found bundled with TURD for BD Armory  [here](https://github.com/Spartwo/TURD-BDArmory).*

 -------------------------------------------------------